bcomnes/top-bun/README.md

 - Running `top-bun` will result in a `build` by default.
 - Running `top-bun --watch` will build the site and start an auto-reloading development web-server that watches for changes.

 `top-bun` is primarily a unix `bin` written for the Node.js runtime that is intended to be installed from `npm` as a `devDependency` inside a `package.json` is committed to of a `git` repository.
-It can be used outside of this context, but it works best within it so your website can easily incorporate anything on the `npm` registry.
+It can be used outside of this context, but it works best within it because it's primary job is helping buind a website using dependencies from `npm`.

-## Concepts
+## Core Concepts

-`top-bun` builds a website from "pages" in a `src` directory, 1:1 into a `dest` directory.
+`top-bun` builds a website from "pages" in a `src` directory, nearly 1:1 into a `dest` directory.
 A `src` directory tree might look something like this:

 ```bash